 This type of approach for noise assessments was piloted, on a voluntary basis, at a proposed Victorian wind farm.
 In applying a more conservative approach than the initial assessment, the process found that a material number of turbines at that wind farm were at risk of breaching compliance if deployed as planned.
 Early identification of these issues allowed the proponent to adjust the operational design and parameters accordingly to ensure compliance – before construction commenced.

 The Victorian Government has now formally adopted the accredited noise assessment auditor framework for all new and modified wind farm planning permits.
 Other states have implemented or are considering implementing variations on the above.
-In some cases, industry proponents have also adopted some or all of these best practices, even if not required, to ensure integrity and accuracy of the expert reports they are relying on.
+In some cases, industry proponents have also adopted some or all of these best practices, even if not required, to ensure the integrity and accuracy of the expert reports they are relying on.
 The practice of utilising a different expert to undertake the post-construction compliance testing program is also being increasingly adopted by industry and recommended by auditors.

-Finally, it is expected that these reforms will increase the market opportunities for additional experts and auditors as well as help facilitate growth of skills and firms in the relevant disciplines.
+Finally, it is expected that these reforms will increase the market opportunities for additional experts and auditors as well as help facilitate growth of skills and firms in the relevant expert disciplines.

-6.2.3 Expert reports, assessments and techniques used for planning submissions, such as the predictive noise assessment, should be reviewed and assessed by an independent auditor, appointed or accredited by the responsible authority and/or relevant regulator.
+6.2.3 Expert reports, assessments and techniques used for planning submissions, such as the predictive noise assessment, should be reviewed and assessed by an independent auditor appointed or accredited by the responsible authority and/or relevant regulator.
 Further, expert reports prepared with respect to post-construction compliance should also be reviewed and assessed by a different, independent auditor, also appointed or accredited by the responsible authority and/or relevant regulator.

 6.2.4 The appointed independent auditors (refer to Recommendation 6.2.3) should be suitably qualified, experienced and accredited, have the ability to assess the integrity and accuracy of the expert’s report and be able to identify and confirm compliance or non-compliance with the relevant permit conditions and/or prescribed standards.

 6.2.5 Planning permit approval processes should carefully take into account the advice of independent auditors and/or referral agencies, such as CASA, before deciding on whether to approve a project.
-Where appropriate, designated authorities (e.g. the relevant road authority), may be deemed to be a statutory referral agency, whereby their advice and recommendations must be adhered to by the responsible planning authority.
+Where appropriate, designated authorities (e.g., the relevant road authority) may be deemed to be a statutory referral agency, whereby their advice and recommendations must be adhered to by the responsible planning authority.